TIBCOSoftware/snappydata/docs/howto.md

 * **As a Job**:	Many of the Scala examples are also implemented as a SnappyData job.
 In this case, examples can be submitted as a job to a running SnappyData cluster.
 Refer to [jobs](#howto-job) section for details on how to run a job.

+!!!
+Note:
-<Note> Note: SnappyData also supports Java API.
-Refer to the [documentation](programming_guide/#building-snappy-applications-using-spark-api) for more details on Java API.</note>
+	SnappyData also supports Java API.
+Refer to the [documentation](programming_guide/#building-snappy-applications-using-spark-api) for more details on Java API.

 The following topics are covered in this section: